Woodstock nurse accused of killing seniors faces six new charges

 Before her arrest, Ms. Wettlaufer was a church-going woman who was also struggling with addiction and mental-health issues and had done two rehab stints.

-A neighbour in Ms. Wettlaufer’s apartment building told The Globe following her arrest that she told him casually last fall that she had been fired from two nursing jobs – one for stealing medication, and another for giving a patient the wrong medication while she was under the influence.
+A neighbour in Ms. Wettlaufer’s apartment building told The Globe and Mail following her arrest that she told him casually last fall that she had been fired from two nursing jobs – one for stealing medication, and another for giving a patient the wrong medication while she was under the influence.

-It was comments she made while being treated at Toronto’s Centre for Addiction and Mental Health, that led police to investigate her.
-CAMH staff tipped the Toronto Police Service last September.
+It was comments she made while being treated at Toronto’s Centre for Addiction and Mental Health that led police to investigate her.
+CAMH staff tipped off the Toronto Police Service last September.
 They in turn contacted their counterparts in Woodstock, Ont., where seven Caressant Care nursing-home residents were allegedly killed between 2007 and 2014.

-Mr. Horvath lived at Meadow Park Long Term Care in London.
+Mr. Horvath lived at Meadow Park Long Term Care in London, Ont.
 The other seven alleged victims lived at the Caressant Care home in Woodstock.

 As the latest allegations were disclosed, victims’ relatives braced for more lurid, distressing revelations.